Asabeneh/JavaScript-for-Everyone/readMe.md

       rgb(125,244,255)
       ```
 1. Write a function name *displayDateTime*  and it display in this format: 28/08/2018 04:08
-1. Use the new Date() object to get month, date, year, hour and minute.
+1. Use the new Date() object to get *month, date, year, hour* and *minute*.
       Output:
       ```sh
       28/08/2018 04:08
       ```
+ 1. Call your function *shuffleArray*, it takes an array as a parameter and it returns a shuffled array
+ 1. Call your function *factorial*, it takes a whole number as a parameter and it return a factorial of the number
+ 1. Call your function *isEmpty*, it takes a parameter and it checks if it is empty or not
+ 1. Call your function *sum*, it takes any number of arguments and it returns the sum.

 ## Object
 Everything can be an object and objects do have properties and properties have values.
 ```js